p0sel0k/evolved.lua/MANUAL.md

 ## Chunks

 The next thing we need to understand is that all non-empty entities are stored in chunks.
 Chunks are just tables that store entities and their components together.
 Each unique combination of fragments is stored in a separate chunk.
-This means that if you have two entities with the same fragments, they will be stored in the `<health, stamina>` chunk.
-If you have another entity with the fragments `health`, `stamina`, and `mana`, it will be stored in the `<health, stamina, mana>` chunk.
+This means that if you have two entities with `health` and `stamina` fragments, they will be stored in the `<health, stamina>` chunk.
+If you have another entity with `health`, `stamina`, and `mana` fragments, it will be stored in the `<health, stamina, mana>` chunk.
 This is very useful for performance reasons, as it allows us to store entities with the same fragments together, making it easier to iterate, filter, and process them.

 ```lua
 local evolved = require 'evolved'